datacommonsorg/docsite/bigquery/query_property_places.md

 ORDER BY Name
 ```

-### Time series from preferred source for a single variable
+### Get observations from preferred source for a single variable

 As an example, CA population over time from preferred source: